National Institute of Technology, Tiruchirappalli: Sports Fete

-Department festivals
+Department Festivals

 Every academic department of NIT Trichy conducts a symposium every year which is a kind of technical festival.
 Spread over two days, the symposiums usually include paper presentations, guest lectures, workshops and various other events pertaining to the central theme each department has decided on for the year.

 The symposiums conducted by the various academic departments are Alchemy (chemical engineering), Archcult (architecture), Bizzdom (management studies), Currents (electrical and electronics engineering), Inphynitt (Physics), Mettle (metallurgical and materials engineering), Moments (civil engineering), Probe (electronics and communication engineering), Prodigy (production engineering), Sensors (instrumentation and control engineering), Synergy (mechanical engineering), Version (computer applications), Vortex (computer science and engineering).

 Notable alumni

-National Institute of Technology, Tiruchirappalli alumni include Chief Executive Officers and top executives of Fortune India 500 and Forbes Global 2000 companies such as Natarajan Chandrasekaran, chairman of Tata Sons; Rajesh Gopinathan, CEO and managing director of Tata Consultancy Services; T. V. Narendran, CEO and managing director of Tata Steel; K. R. Sridhar, CEO and founder of Bloom Energy and R. Ravimohan, former executive director of Reliance Industries.
+National Institute of Technology, Tiruchirappalli alumni include chief executive officers and top executives of Fortune India 500 and Forbes Global 2000 companies such as Natarajan Chandrasekaran, chairman of Tata Sons; Rajesh Gopinathan, former CEO and managing director of Tata Consultancy Services; T. V. Narendran, CEO and managing director of Tata Steel; K. R. Sridhar, CEO and founder of Bloom Energy and R. Ravimohan, former executive director of Reliance Industries.

 In the academic world, they include deans and chairs of faculties such as Nagi Naganathan, president of the Oregon Institute of Technology; Guruswami Ravichandran, chair of the Division of Engineering and Applied Science and Professor of Aerospace and Mechanical Engineering at the California Institute of Technology; Ramesh R. Rao, director of the California Institute for Telecommunications and Information Technology and Professor of Electrical and Computer Engineering at the University of California, San Diego; Nambirajan Seshadri, Professor of Practice of Electrical and Computer Engineering at the University of California, San Diego; Rajkumar Chellaraj, CFO and associate dean of the Stanford Graduate School of Business; Venkat Selvamanickam, Professor of Mechanical Engineering and Physics, director of the Texas Center for Superconductivity at the University of Houston; and Nagarajan Ranganathan, Distinguished Professor of Computer Science and Engineering at the University of South Florida.